ArctiqTeam/copilot-deep-learning-labs/README.md

 In this part, use the second example project.
 Make sure "Part 1" is not in view of your editor and that you've closed all previous tabs.

 * Via TDD, create the code required for the rook to move.
-* Give the class 10 to 15 minues to create the code for the Knight's movement.
+* Give the class 10 to 15 minutes to create the code for the Knight's movement.
 * People who finish early may write code for the Queen's movement.
 Tests are already provided.
 * Finish the module by showing Copilot's ability to optimize code in Visual Studio (it's limited to this IDE -- without Visual Studio, we might use slides)